-- 1. Click on the OPTIONS tab in the top left corner. - 2.
+- 1. In Firewall Admin, click on the hamburger menu on the top left to expand the options tab. - 2.
 Select Settings. - 3.
 Expand the Client Settings section. - 4.
-In the External SSH Client enter the command for for external SSH client. use %ip and %user to dynamically insert the IP address and user name.
+In the External SSH Client field, enter the command for the external SSH client.
+Use %ip and %user to dynamically insert the IP address and username.
 E.g., C:\putty.exe %user@%ip